What is retinopathy of prematurity (ROP)?

 ROP is most common in babies born before 30 weeks of pregnancy, especially premature babies who have infections, bleeding in the brain, or lung problems

-Premature babies should be checked by an eye doctor every few weeks
+Premature babies should be checked by an eye doctor every 1 to 3 weeks

 ROP is usually mild, but it can sometimes cause a detached retina, leading to decreased vision or blindness

 Your baby may not need any treatment, or doctors may use laser treatments or surgery

 Normally, blood vessels in the retina of a fetus start growing when the fetus is around 18 to 20 weeks.
 Those blood vessels stop growing by the time the baby is born.
 In premature babies, the blood vessels haven't finished growing when the baby is born.
 They may stop growing for a while, but then start growing again in a disorganized way.
 This causes ROP.